PalisadoesFoundation/talawa-api/README.md

  ``talawa`` is based on the original ``quito`` code created by the [Palisadoes Foundation][pfd] as part of its annual Calico Challenge program.
 Calico provides paid summer internships for  Jamaican university students to work on selected open source projects.
 They are mentored by software professionals and receive stipends based on the completion of predefined milestones.
 Calico was started in 2015.

 # Installation

+## Configuration
+View the configuration.md file for steps on how to setup this project.
+This includes instructions for both the API and the mobile application.

 ## Prerequesites
 Talawa API development prerequisites
 - [Node v12.14.1 (or later)][node]